How to Greet Visitors: 20+ Examples to Try in Your Destination

 He was greeted by name and with a cold beer.
 Handshakes and hugs all around.

 How you greet your destination visitors — along with your succeeding interactions with them — make lasting impressions.
-It’s a low-cost investment you can make to improve the visitor experience and yield serious results.
+It’s a low-cost investment you can make to improve the visitor experience and yield profound results.

 RELATED: Turn Community Members Into Tourism Advocates & Ambassadors